DOMEzero - Upper Jaw Expansion Without a Gap

 What is right for me: MARPE, MSE, DOME, MASPE, RPE, SARPE, … ?

-Various terms such as MARPE, MSE, MASPE or DOME essentially describe the same goal: the skeletal expansion of the upper jaw, not just the widening of the dental arch.
-Whereas in the past such extensions were only possible in children, today mini implants also allow adolescents and adults to have an effective palatal opening - usually slowly and gently (MASPE).
+Various terms such as MARPE, MSE, MASPE, or DOME essentially describe the same goal: the skeletal expansion of the upper jaw, not merely the widening of the dental arch.
+While such expansions were previously only possible in children, mini-implants now allow adolescents and adults to achieve effective palatal suture opening – usually slowly and gently (MASPE).

-If expansion using mini implants alone is not successful, surgical support techniques such as SARPE or DOME can help to reduce the resistance of the upper jaw.
+If expansion cannot be achieved solely with mini-implants, surgical support techniques like SARPE or DOME can help reduce the resistance of the upper jaw.
 Which method is suitable depends heavily on the individual patient.

-DOME focuses on the result: transforming a high, narrow palate into a functional dome shape - for more space for the tongue and better nasal breathing.
-The latest further development, DOMExD, allows the gap between the teeth to be widened and closed at the same time.
+DOME focuses on the result: transforming a high, narrow palate into a functional dome shape – for more space for the tongue and improved nasal breathing.
+The latest development, DOMExD, simultaneously allows for expansion and closure of the resulting gap between teeth.

 Read more